Car Insurance Claims Explained

 Sometimes excesses are insignificant if they are worth more than the value of a claim in an accident.
 There is then no reason to claim.
 Even small claims will affect a no-claim bonus, so always consider if a claim is worth it or not.
 Usually, a no-claims record of 2-3 years results in lower rates.
 Always shop around and compare to find the best insurance fit.

-Get a FREE car insurance quote here.
+Get your car insurance quote here.
 Just type your details into the form then click to submit